Prospective Applicants

 Summer Experience Grant Application Timeline

-- January 15: 2025 Summer Experience Grant Information Info Session Posted
+- January 15: 2026 Summer Experience Grant Information Info Session Posted

-- January 15: Application opens on the Experience Cornell site
+- February 1: Application opens on the Experience Cornell site

-- February 15: Rolling application deadline #1 (11:59pm)
+- March 1: Rolling application deadline #1 (11:59pm)

-- March 15: Application deadline #2 (11:59pm)
+- April 1: Application deadline #2 (11:59pm)

-- May 15: Application final deadline (11:59pm)
+- May 1: Application final deadline (11:59pm)

 After each deadline, the SEG Committee will review the applications received by that deadline.
 Based on the eligibility and selection criteria, applicants will be selected.
-Applicants will then be notified as to whether they are denied funding, conditionally awarded, or if their application is held in the que for the next deadline.
+Applicants will then be notified as to whether they are denied funding, conditionally awarded, or if their application is held in the que for the next deadline (wait list).
 If conditionally awarded, the SEG Committee will then confirm the experience with the supervisor and move forward with awarding.

 Eligibility Criteria for the Summer Experience Grant